ANDRÁS MÁTÉ

 1. Developments and problems in 19th century mathematics

-2. Bolzano, Cantor and the infinite
+2. Bolzano, Cantor and infinity

 3. Frege’s logicism and his construction of natural numbers